eartvit/mlolet-on-ocp/README.md

 A number of nerual network based models (RNN, LSTM, CNN, Bidirectional LSTM, Autoencoded LSTM and ResNet) have been tested and verfied.
 For baseline, we used a statistical model suitable in an online setting, namely VARMA.

-### RQ1 - How do different models perform in detecting point anomalies in an online setting?
+### RQ1 - How do different models perform in detecting spikes in an online setting?
 The results are summarized in the below table:

 |Model             | MAE   | MSE  | MAPE(%) | PCC  |